Search

 </Icon>

-By doing this, the Lism Icon component processes p and fz, while the external component Hoge reliably receives size.
+This way, the Lism Icon component processes p and fz, while the external component Hoge reliably receives size.
 (In this particular example, exProps is not strictly necessary since Lism does not currently process size, but explicitly marking external component props ensures no future conflicts.)

 Class output order